mozilla/skywriter/docs/tutorials/gui.html.markdown

 directory.

 We also need a dryice manifest so that we can see our plugin in action.
-Create a file called `toolbar.json` in the `bespintutorial` directory.
+Create a file called `toolbar.json` in the `skywritertutorial` directory.
 Here's what we'll put in it to start with:

     :::js